-magazines, etc. Ask about apparatus, DX, conditions, altitude, phone work, frequency bands, new regulations, N.C.R., A.A.R.S., commercial operating, high quality signals, transcons, club membership, the New Deal, tavorite sport, occupation, age, temperature, QST articles, etc.

-Is it necessary to be a League member, to take part?
+magazines, etc. Ask about apparatus, DX, conditions, altitude, phone work, frequency bands, new regulations, N.C.R., A.A.R.S., commercial operating, high quality signals, transcons, club membership, the New Deal, favorite sport, occupation, age, temperature, QST articles, etc. Is it necessary to be a League member, to take part?
 No, any ham who follows the rules is eligible for mention and awards.
+REPORTS FROM PARTICIPATING STATIONS MUST BE RECEIVED AT A.R.R.I.
+HDQ, FROM ALL STATIONS EXCEPT THOSE IN ALASKA HAWAII ham who follows the rules is eligible for mention and awards.
 REPORTS FROM PARTICIPATING STATIONS MUST BE RECEIVED AT A.R.R.L.
 HDQ.
-FROM ALL STATIONS EXCEPT THOSE IN ALASKA, HAWAII, AND P. I. ON OR BEFORE NOON JANUARY 24, 1934, TO BE CONSIDERED IN THE RESULTS OR CER-TO BE CONSIDERED IN THE RESULTS OR CERTIFICATE AWARDS.
-FROM THOSE OUTLYING

-POINTS NAMED REPORTS MUST BE RECEIVED ON OR BEFORE FEBRUARY 24, 1934.
+FROM ALL STATIONS EXCEPT THOSE IN ALASKA, HAWAII, AND P. I. ON OR BEFORE NOON JANUARY 24, 1934, TO BE CONSIDERED IN THE RESULTS OR CER-TIFICATE AWARDS.
+FROM THOSE OUTLYING POINTS NAMED REPORTS MUST BE RECEIVED ON OR BEFORE FEBRUARY 24, 1934.